MoAshrafPT/Quality_Assurance_Task1/Testing_Frameworks.md

    - **Use Cases**: Managing both manual and automated tests in a single platform.
    - **Advantages**: Centralized test management, detailed reporting.
    - **Limitations**: Can be complex to set up and use initially.
+   - **Example**: A software company uses PractiTest to manage their entire testing lifecycle, from planning to execution and reporting.

 3. **Zephyr**
    - **Description**: Zephyr is a comprehensive test management tool that integrates with JIRA, providing robust support for manual testing.